istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 ### Agentgateway: experimental new gateway implementation

 Istio 1.30 ships experimental support for [agentgateway](https://agentgateway.dev) as a Gateway API implementation.
-Agentgateway is a new gateway data plane built specifically for AI agents and MCP servers, and integrates with Istio via the `EnableAgentGateway` feature flag.
+Agentgateway is a new gateway data plane built specifically for AI agents and MCP servers, and integrates with Istio via the `PILOT_ENABLE_AGENTGATEWAY` env var.
 This is early-access functionality, expect rough edges, feedback is welcome.

 ### Gateway API and TLSRoute improvements